mdancho84/mdancho84.github.io/_posts/2021-07-13-easystats-performance-check-model.md

 <img src="/assets/2021-07-13-easystats/00_data.jpg" style='max-width:100%;margin-bottom:5px;'>

-## Linear Regression: Make and Check Models
+## Step 2: Make & Check a Linear Regression Model

 Next, we'll quickly make a Linear Regression model with `tidymodels`.
 Then I'll cover more specifics on what we are doing.

-### Modeling: Making and Checking the Tidymodels Linear Regression Model

 Here's the code.
 We follow 3-Steps:

 1. **Load Tidymodels**: This loads `parsnip` (the modeling package in the tidymodels ecosystem)
 2. **Make Linear Regression Model**: We set up a model specification using `linear_reg()`.